LogoHistorical Figure MBTI

 Why not ISTP?

-An ISTP in Saltykov's position would have been less visible, less socially dominant, less hungry for the performance of charm.
-ISTPs lead with Ti — they are cool observers who engage when problems interest them, not seducers who construct atmospheres.
-The ISTP version of this story would involve a man who attracted notice through quiet competence or unusual skill, not through dazzling social presence.
-Saltykov's entire strategy — the contrived encounters, the reading of the court, the orchestrated intimacy — requires Se as the primary driver.
+An ISTP would have been less visible, less socially dominant, less hungry for the performance of charm.
+ISTPs lead with Ti — cool observers who engage when problems interest them, not seducers who construct atmospheres.
+Saltykov's entire strategy — the contrived encounters, reading the court, the orchestrated intimacy — requires Se as the primary driver.
 ISTPs don't work a room; they endure it.

-The essential distinction is energy and orientation.
-The ESTP inhabits social space as a primary medium — it is where he is most alive, most capable, most himself.
-Saltykov's seduction of Catherine was not a project he worked on in isolation and then executed; it was a continuous improvisation across months of court life, responsive to every change in the social weather.
+His seduction of Catherine was a continuous improvisation across months of court life, responsive to every shift in the social weather — not a project executed in isolation.
 That kind of sustained, extroverted, physically present campaign is the ESTP's natural mode.
-The tragedy — if a man who lived pleasantly and apparently without regret can be said to have a tragedy — is that Se mastery of the present is not the same as wisdom about where the present is going.
+The tragedy is that Se mastery of the present is not the same as wisdom about where the present is going.

 He held history in his hands for two years and experienced it entirely as pleasure.